Detroit residents’ trust in police shaped by history of police contact

 through education, research and service.

-Partnership on Economic Mobility
+Partnership on Economic Mobility by Poverty Solutions

 The Partnership on Economic Mobility is a joint effort between U-M Poverty Solutions and Detroit to improve economic opportunity and mobility for Detroit residents through the use of evidence-based strategies.